MDU-PHL/bohra/README.md

 Bohra the name of an exinct species of tree kangaroo that lived on the Nullarbor plain in Australia.
 The name was chosen to reflect the fact that it will be predominantly used to build *trees*, relies on [*snippy*](https://github.com/tseemann/snippy) (named for a very famous kangaroo) and was inspired by [*nullarbor*](https://github.com/tseemann/nullarbor).

+For detailed usage information please see our [wiki](https://github.com/MDU-PHL/bohra/wiki)

 ## Pipeline